-Wilbur’s Town Hall will remain open to the public, following Governor Inslee’s proclamation on 11/16/20.
-When possible, please utilize the Town’s other utility payment options that prevent in person contact, like the envelope drop box outside the main doors, online bill-pay with a credit card or mailing a check through the Post Office.
-Remember to include your account number with payments.
+Wilbur’s Town Hall is open to the public Monday-Friday, 9-4 p.m.
+Closed for holidays.
+The Town of Wilbur’s utility payment options include: pay in person at Town Hall, the envelope drop box outside the main doors, online bill-pay with a credit card or mail a check through the Post Office.
+Remember to include account number with payments.

 Mayor Statement Regarding Mask Requirement: